The Rundown

 - May not get to the deep mats in the undercoat

 You’re getting two brushes for the price of one in the Hartz Groomer's Best Combo Detangling Dog Brush.
-It’s a good choice for regular grooming of the outer coat, but may not quite reach the really deep tangles in the undercoat.
+It’s a good choice for regular grooming of the outer coat, and does a decent job in reaching deep tangles in the undercoat.
 Worth getting if you groom daily or even weekly!

 click to see more